aunexjs/aunex/README.md

 Open your browser and go to that URL and your should see your MEANJS app running!

-###  Deploying MEANJS To IBM Bluemix
+###  Deploying AuNEXJS To IBM Bluemix
 IBM Bluemix is a Cloud Foundry based PaaS.
-By clicking the button below you can signup for Bluemix and deploy a working copy of MEANJS to the cloud without having to do the steps above.
+By clicking the button below you can signup for Bluemix and deploy a working copy of AuNEXJS to the cloud without having to do the steps above.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https%3A%2F%2Fgithub.com%2Fmeanjs%2Fmean)

-After the deployment is finished you will be left with a copy of the MEANJS code in your own private Git repo in Bluemix complete with a pre-configured build and deploy pipeline.
+After the deployment is finished you will be left with a copy of the AuNEXJS code in your own private Git repo in Bluemix complete with a pre-configured build and deploy pipeline.
 Just clone the Git repo, make your changes, and commit them back.
 Once your changes are committed, the build and deploy pipeline will run automatically deploying your changes to Bluemix.

 ## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and)
+Inspired by the great work of the [MEAN.JS team](https://github.com/meanjs/)

 ## License
 (The MIT License)